WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0202-Administer AD DS.md

 5. Sign out of **LON-SVR1**.

-**Results:** After completing this exercise, you'll have created a new OU for the branch office, created and added members to groups for branch administrators and help-desk personnel, delegated permission to the groups, and installed AD DS tools and tested permissions.
+**Results:** After completing this exercise, you'll have created a new OU for the branch office, created and added members to groups for branch administrators and helpdesk personnel, delegated permission to the groups, and installed AD DS tools and tested permissions.

 ## Exercise 2: Create and modify AD DS objects with Windows PowerShell